mohanmca/MohanLearningGround/src/main/md/Javascript/node.md

 * Never mix the logic of extracting data from dom-node and extracting dom-node
   * Extract dom node
   * Finally extract data from dom node

+* babel-node is buggy, always try to use node

 ## webpack
   * [Compiler plugin](https://github.com/webpack/docs/wiki/plugins)